 Check Engine Light:

-The check engine light is one of the most critical indicators on your dashboard, alerting you to a range of potential issues within your vehicle’s engine or emissions system.
-When this light comes on, it can signify anything from a loose gas cap to serious engine problems.
-It’s essential to address this warning promptly to prevent minor issues from escalating into costly repairs.
+The check engine light is one of the most important dashboard lights.
+It Alerts you to issues with your engine or emissions system.
+When this dashboard light turns on, it could be something simple like a loose gas cap, or it could signal a serious engine problem.
+It’s crucial to address it right away to avoid costly repairs.

-Ignoring the check engine light can lead to decreased fuel efficiency, increased emissions, and more severe engine damage, so timely attention is crucial to maintaining your vehicle’s health and performance.
+Ignoring the check engine light can lead to poor fuel efficiency, increased emissions, and more serious engine damage.
+Dealing with it quickly is essential for keeping your car in good shape.

 - Action: Have the car checked by a professional as soon as possible.
 Ignoring it can lead to more severe engine damage.